JanWielemaker/openapi/README.md

 To generate a *client* run

-    swi-openapi --client=client.pl spec.yaml
+    swipl openapi --client=client.pl spec.yaml

 This creates documented predicates that call the API.
 The server address is extracted from `spec.yaml`.
-Probably the best way to use this is to include `client.pl` into your project using `include/1`.
+Using the option `--module`, the client file is created as a Prolog module that exports the API.

 ## The predicate mapping

-The `operationId` from the Swagger file  is   used  as the *name* of the predicate, both for the server and client.
-The *arguments* are extracted from the `parameters` specification  in   the  Swagger  file. *Required* arguments use a normal Prolog argument. *Optional* parameters are passed using a Prolog _option list_.
+The `operationId` from the OpenAPI file  is   used  as the *name* of the predicate, both for the server and client.
+The *arguments* are extracted from the `parameters` specification  in   the  OpenAPI  file. *Required* arguments use a normal Prolog argument. *Optional* parameters are passed using a Prolog _option list_.
 If  there   is  a  return  value, this is positioned after the required argument and   before  the option list.
 On